Point-of-Care Ultrasound is Essential in Providing Quality Patient Care

 Assess cardiac volume status in heart failure or sepsis patients quickly by looking at pleural cavities and the inferior vena cava (IVC)

-*Medical scope of practice can vary by state and/or local jurisdiction.
+*Medical scope of practise can vary by state and/or local jurisdiction.

 Millions Saved, Fewer Pokes with POCUS-Guided PIV

 Watch how St. Joseph's Heath Care System is using ultrasound to reduce the number of sticks necessary to place a peripheral IV.